eXpServer/expserver-tester/backend/public/description/stage15.md

-# Stage 14: HTTP Request Module
+# Stage 15: HTTP Response Module

 ## Overview
 In Phase 2, we shall make use of the HTTP protocol for communication between the client and the server.
 Read more about http [here](https://developer.mozilla.org/en-US/docs/Web/HTTP).

-In this stage, we implement the request parser module.
+In this stage, we implement the response parser module.
 This module will be responsible for reading the request from the client and parsing the data into an in-memory data structure in order to extract information from the request and to handle different requests accordingly

 The tests done within this stage will ensure the parser has been written properly by testing the server with a variety of valid and invalid http requests and verifying the output the server provides